ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Optimistic rollups are considered “optimistic” because they assume off-chain transactions are valid and don't publish proofs of validity for transaction batches posted on-chain.
 This separates optimistic rollups from [zero-knowledge rollups](/developers/docs/scaling/zk-rollups) that publish cryptographic [proofs of validity](/glossary/#validity-proof) for off-chain transactions.

 Optimistic rollups instead rely on a fraud-proving scheme to detect malicious transactions.
-After a batch is submitted on Ethereum, there's a time window (called a challenge period) during which anyone can challenge the validity of the rollup block by computing a [fraud proof](/glossary/#fraud-proof).
+After a rollup batch is submitted on Ethereum, there's a time window (called a challenge period) during which anyone can challenge the validity of a rollup transaction by computing a [fraud proof](/glossary/#fraud-proof).

 If the fraud proof succeeds, the rollup protocol reverses the invalid block and punishes the malicious operator.
 If the rollup batch remains unchallenged after the challenge period elapses, it is deemed valid and accepted on Ethereum.
 The rollup will advance to a new state and the operator can start adding new blocks.